jaymzh/sugarjar/README.md

 [hub](https://hub.github.com/), so you'll need that installed.

-SugarJar is inspired by [arcanist](https://github.com/phacility/arcanist), and it's replacement at Facebook, JellyFish.
+SugarJar is inspired by [arcanist](https://github.com/phacility/arcanist), and its replacement at Facebook, JellyFish.
 Many of the features they provide for the Phabricator workflow this aims to bring to the GitHub workflow.

 In particular there are a lot of helpers for using a squash-merge workflow that